 I stayed at the An Hoi hotel, it cost me US$22/night and was a pretty decent if basic hotel.
 It was located on the An Hoi peninsular, so away from the main downtown action and a little quieter.
 The hotel also has a pool, great for hot days and if you have a bit more time.

 I only stayed in Hue for a day, before heading off to Hoi An the next morning.
-I caught the Sinh Tourist bus from outside its office at 8am, and it was a 3.5 hour bus ride to Hoi An.
-It’s assigned seating and I ended up seated next to an old Spanish guy who had been in my tour group the day before, and we had pleasant chats throughout our journey.
+I caught the Sinh Tourist Bus from outside its office at 8am, and it was a 3.5 hour bus ride to Hoi An.
+Seats were assigned and I ended up seated next to an old Spanish guy who had been in my tour group the day before, and we had pleasant chats throughout our journey.

 The weather was pretty dreary on the way there – there’s a quick rest stop at Lang Lo beach about 2 hours into the trip.
 It’s an odd place, seemingly in the mountains but there’s a beach right around the corner.
 I kept wondering why these hillside/mountainous hotels were calling themselves ‘resorts’.